astropy/astropy-APEs/APE_coordinated_pkg.rst

   requires relatively little effort and can be completed by the Astropy web site maintainers upon acceptance of this APE.
 * A "peer-review" process will need to be set up to enable reviews by community members beyond the coordination committee.
-While such processes exist in other contexts (e.g. the
+Such processes exist in other code contexts (e.g. the
-  `Journal of Open Source Software <http://joss.theoj.org/>`_ and `Ropensci <https://ropensci.org/>`_) that may have tools that can be re-used, it is likely that setting up this process will take some time - this APE does not outline the details of this implementation, but rather gives the broad goals.
+  `Journal of Open Source Software <http://joss.theoj.org/>`_ and `Ropensci <https://ropensci.org/>`_) that may have tools that can be re-used to make the process smooth and efficient.
+Setting such tools up is likely to take some time, however, and needs to be adaptable enough to respond to the first few reviews.
+Hence this APE does not describe the details of this implementation - that is explicitly left to be developed by the Astropy community with the cooordination committee acting as ``editors''.
+However, this APE recommends a simple *starting* point: reviewers can be selected by the coordination committee from the pool of existing affiliated package authors or Astropy core team members.
+They receive a prompt to review a new package via email (along with the criteria described a above), and provide their reviews also via email.
+The coordination committee will then perform the current process of posting the result of the review as issues in the affiliated package's repository for discussion.
+In the future some of these processes will likely be automated, but this simplest viable start point will provide a place to start.

 Backward compatibility